FEUP-LDTS-2023/project-l11gr05/docs/README.md

-not mutate, some were codes related to the positioning of the images and the movement of the characters (e.g. 'Kids' only walk to left so the update of position would be 'position - x' from a call to a method 'MoveKid()', but the mutation would turn **-** to **+**, also the positioning of images, because our game uses large images, we had the need to draw in a specified position and the pit test would mutate the value of that position), other mutations were related with methods and lines of code that would update with the running of the game and so we couldn't write tests to kill the mutations in those parts.
+not mutate, some were codes related to the positioning of the images and the movement of the characters (e.g. 'Kids' only walk to left so the update of position would be 'position - x' from a call to a method 'MoveKid()', but the mutation would turn **-** to **+**, also the positioning of images, because our game uses large images, we had the need to draw in a specified position and the pit test would mutate the value of that position), other mutations were related with methods and lines of code that would update with the running of the game, and so we couldn't write tests to kill the mutations in those parts.

 ![](images/Pit_Test.png)